 It’s worth keeping in mind that this is a nearly shoebox-sized air conditioner that’s running off a battery.
 If you expect it to perform like a giant window unit, you’re going to be disappointed.

 We recommend using it in a small, shaded environment to get the most out of it.
 Clam Shell portable gazebos for camping are a great solution, but nearly any covered tent system will work.
+Check out out post covering 39 of the best camp canopy options.

 And whenever you use it in an enclosed space, take advantage of the included ventilation hoses.